UPDATE: Liberian Legal System and Legal Research

 A wide variety of bodies, from government departments through local authorities and public corporations to private corporations, can be entrusted with powers by the legislature to implement and administer the requirements of the law.

 The Primary Statutes are the Model Penal Code 1956 amended.
 See Section 14.80 “Sex and Related Offences Law.”
 This is the new Rape Law introduced in March 2005.
 Recent Laws include the Children’s Act of 2012 and the Education Reform Act of 2011.
-Please see find the Ministry of Gender and Development here and at the Liberia Information Institute website .
-The Liberia Code of Laws (Revised) volume 1 1974 contains legal provisions for both Civil and Criminal Law.
-For detailed information on Liberian Law Statutes online, please access the Cornell Law Library at this website .
+The Freedom of Information Act 2008 and Land Rights Act 2018 have also been passed.
+Please see the Ministry of Gender and Development and the Liberia Information Institute website.
+The Liberia Code of Laws (Revised) Volume 1 1974 contains legal provisions for both Civil and Criminal Law.
+For detailed information on Liberian Law Statutes online, please access the Cornell Law Library Liberian Law Collection Online.
+The Liberia Intellectual Property Act 2016 has been enacted repealing the Copy Right Law 1997 and Industrial Property Act 2003 formerly constituting Title 24 of the Liberia Code of Laws Revised.
+The WIPO has a collection of Intellectual Property Law enacted by the Liberian Legislature.
+A law database of the main policies, laws and regulations governing forest conversion encompassing environment, forests wildlife, land and related legislations in Liberia can be found on Client Earth – Liberia Law Database.
+It also provides information on relevant actors in the field of natural resources and community rights related issues in Liberia.

-Revised Liberian Codes can also be consulted at the University of Pretoria on this catalogue .
+Revised Liberian Codes can also be consulted at the University of Pretoria on this catalogue.
 This is a collection of published Acts adopted by the legislature of Liberia.
+See also the World Law Guide.

 The Constitution of Liberia recognizes customary law.
-Therefore, customs are a recognized source of law in Liberia.
 See Article 2 of the Constitution.
 According to the Constitution, statutory laws and common law of the formal legal system govern all Liberians, whereas the old Rules and Regulation Governing the Hinterland refer to the adjudication of cases for “civilized people” and “natives.”
 According to Article 65 of Chapter V11 of the Liberian Constitution, the courts are empowered to apply statutory law as well as customary law in accordance with the standards enacted by the Legislature.
 The Rules and Regulations Governing Local Government officials of the Political Sub-Divisions of Liberia (Revised Edition 2000) provide a procedural framework for the adjudication of customary law cases.
 Local Commissions and Superintendents perform the functions of executive oversight over customary law in Liberia.
+Liberian Customary Law is offered as an elective course at the Louis Arthur Grimes School of Law.
+The seminar examines customary law and its role in Liberian Jurisprudence and community.
+It aims to examine the complexities of the dual legal system of Liberia and its implications on issues such as inheritance, property rights, gender equality.

 Case law can serve as a source of law or it can help to interpret the law.
 According to Article 66 of the Constitution, judgments of the Supreme Court are final and binding and shall not be subject to appeal or review by any other branch of government.

-Liberia’s law school was founded by Rudolph Grimes, who was the 1 st Dean of the Louis Arthur Grimes School of Law at the University of Liberia.
+Liberia’s law school was founded by Rudolph Grimes, who was the 1st Dean of the Louis Arthur Grimes School of Law at the University of Liberia.
 The Law School was named after his father, who was one of Liberia’s greatest lawyers and jurists.
 The law school is a graduate school at the University.
-For more on this please see this website .
+For more on this please see Liberia iTech.

-The law school offers two programs for attaining a Bachelor of Laws Degree - three (3) years morning Program and 5 years evening Program.
-For more information on the requirements, curriculum, etc. of the Law School, please see the University of Liberia website .
-Human Rights Law is a mandatory course and is offered in one’s final year at the University.
-Upon completion of their course of study, a Bar examination has to be successfully completed.
+The law school offers two programs for attaining a Bachelor of Laws Degree – a three-year morning program and a five-year evening program.
+For more information on the requirements, curriculum, etc. of the law school, please see the University of Liberia website.
+See also the Louis Arthur Grimes School of Law website.
+There is information on resources including the newsletter of the law school.
+Human Rights Law is a mandatory course and is offered during one’s final year at the university.
+Upon completion of their course of study, a bar examination has to be successfully completed.
 This results in admission to the Bar with permission to practice in the lower courts.
 These are the Magisterial and Justice of the Peace courts.
 After at least three years of practice as an Attorney of Law, another bar examination can be taken to allow admittance to practice in the Supreme Court of Liberia and to be considered a Counselor at Law.

 The James A.A.
 Pierre Judicial Institute was established in 2008.
 Its goal is to enhance the legal system in the Republic of Liberia by providing proper training to all judicial officers and court staff.
 The Institute produced its first graduates from its Professional Magistrate Training Program in June 2011.